 Teradata Join Decomposition

-Join decomposition is another tool the Optimizer can use to improve the execution plan.
-If we recall the Join Pushing example above, in one plan step, Table 1 was joined with Table 3 as shown in the following figure (The Optimizer pushed the join into the UNION ALL):
+The Optimizer can utilize Join Decomposition to optimize the execution plan.
+In a previous example of Join Pushing, Table 1 and Table 3 were joined in one step, as shown in the following figure (the Optimizer pushed the join into the UNION ALL).

 Teradata Optimized Row Counts

-Optimized counting of rows is another enhancement introduced for SELECT COUNT(*) queries based on UNION ALL.
+Optimized row counting is another enhancement introduced for SELECT COUNT(*) queries based on UNION ALL.

 Teradata Multisource Joins